 Hanukkah is an eight day Jewish festival celebrated on the 25th day of Kislev as per the Hebrew calendar.
-Hanukkah 2015 begins in the evening of Sunday, December 6 and ends in the evening of Monday, December 14
+Hanukkah 2019 will begin in the evening of

 |Wed||Dec 13||2017||Hanukkah||Jewish holiday|